 All Biosota honey is raw, unheated and cold extracted to ensure both an exceptional and one-of-kind taste with scientifically proven antibacterial properties.
 Most products have been Australian Certified Organic.

 Through many decades of research and hands-on experience, Biosota has developed processes that support the health and survival rates of bees.
 This includes regular health checks to make sure they’re fit and productive nectar gatherers.
 Our beekeepers also regularly take a close look at the wellbeing of each hive’s Queen and test the hive’s honey, pollen stores and other key indicators.
 This lets our beekeepers know whether existing food stores can sustain the colony over autumn and give the bees enough energy to harvest Manuka honey and pollen in time for winter.

 Location and temperature is everything.
 When it starts to get cold we move hives to sunny, sheltered sites that have naturally abundant supplies of manuka pollen and nectar and water.

 It’s essential for the production of high-grade manuka honey that bees maintain precise honeycomb moisture and temperature levels.

-Independent research has also shown that manuka trees in this area have significantly higher levels of cinteole and monoterpines – further resulting in superior quality organic honey with greater health benefits.
+Independent research has also shown that manuka trees in this area have significantly higher levels of cineole and monoterpines – further resulting in superior quality organic honey with greater health benefits.

-The MGO number tells you how much MGO is in your jar of honey.
+The MGO number gives you the strength of your jar of honey.
 The higher the MGO content the higher the grade of honey, and the greater the potential health benefits.